Always wondering about those web and internet terms everyone is throwing around? Our Jargon Buster helps you make sense of it all.

 - Search Engine (visible vs high-ranking)

 A Search Engine allows us to search for things on the internet.
 The most commonly used Search Engine is GOOGLE.
 All popWeb sites are constructed so that they are visible and readable to search engines.
 You can increase your visibility by including words in your text that people would use to find you.
-For example, if you are an interior designer in Cape Town, include words like “curtains, interiors, fabric, décor, cape town, furniture, upholstery” in your Home and About pages.
+These are called “keywords”.
+For example, if you are an interior designer in Cape Town, include keywords like “curtains, interiors, fabric, décor, cape town, furniture, upholstery” in your Home and About pages.
 Search Engines like GOOGLE will “rank” your page.
 A higher ranking means you will be on page 1 – 5 of someone’s Google search.
 Rankings increase with, among other things, relevant incoming links to your site, so get other companies and websites to link to yours and you will improve your chances of people finding your site via search engines.

 e-Commerce is a term used to describe an online shop.
 If you would like to sell your products online with credit card or EFT payments, an e-commerce solution is needed.
 Each product has its own page with images, description, price and options for variations like Colour, Size, etc. e-Commerce is available with the popWeb Premium package.